 Only three people met this criteria, two from Pakistan and one form the United Kingdom.
 I decided to request a call from the United Kingdom to learn more about their understanding of our project.
 My only response was from a woman by the name of Fiona.
 So I set up a call.

 When we spoke it turned out that Fiona turned out to be a man named “Dan”.
-Although I was surprised and amused, Dan seemed to know a lot about graphic design and was interested in my project.
-I explained that I needed a website as well and he said he could design the website as well.
+Dan seemed to know a lot about graphic design and was interested in my project.
+I explained that I wanted a website with a design matching my slogan and he said he could help design.

 Dan took my design ideas and made it look professional.
 He offered three alternatives.